iffse/pay-respects/README.md

 - 🚀 **Blazing fast suggestion**: You won't notice any delay for asking suggestions!
 - ✏️ **Easy to write rules**: You don't need to know Rust.
 The rules are written in a TOML file that is simple to work with and can be evaluated to Rust code upon compilation!
 Optional runtime user defined rules can be enabled starting from 0.5!
 - 🎯 **Accurate results**: Suggestions must pass several conditions in order to be prompted to the user, no `sudo` suggestions when you are using `doas`!
+- 🤖 **AI Support**: AI comes in aid when there is no rule for your error!
 - 🪶 **Tiny binary size**: Not even 1MB!

 ![pacman-fix](img/pacman-fix.png)